smallstep/ansible-collection-agent/README.md

 ## Playbook: smallstep.agent.install_step_agent

-Assuming you have the following requirements: Python 3.8 or greater, `pip` and `pip install sigstore` installed on your on servers, you may easily run the collection playbook `smallstep.agent.install_step_agent` to install the most recent version of step CLI.
+Assuming you have the requirements listed above, run this collection playbook to install the most recent version of `step-agent-plugin`.

 ### Install the most recent version of step agent